Moscownpur/Moscownpur/README.md

 2. Run individual tests or use "Run All Tests" to verify API integration
 3. Check environment variables are properly set
 4. Test various AI features: text generation, scene suggestions, dialogue, plot continuation

+### AI Memory Engine Features
+1. Navigate to `/dashboard/ai-integration/:worldId` for the AI Integration Hub
+2. Use the Memory Manager to create and manage entity memories
+3. Chat with AI-powered characters using the Character Chat Simulator
+4. Generate plot suggestions based on world context and memories
+5. View memory analytics and relevance scores

 🧠 Key Takeaway
 We’re not building “just a writing app.”